-The University of California (UC) Community Safety Plan seeks to transform UC's culture, policies, and practices to ensure all members of the community feel welcome, are respected and protected from harm.
-The Community Safety Plan creates a structure for achieving that goal by transforming UC's culture, policies and practices by re-envisioning safety.
+The University of California (UC) Community Safety Plan seeks to transform UC's culture, policies, and practices to ensure all members of the community feel welcome and are respected and protected from harm.
+The Community Safety Plan creates a structure for achieving that goal by re-envisioning safety and transforming UC's culture, policies and practices.

-In this work, the UC Community Safety Plan, among other actions, called for the formation of a systemwide workgroup that includes students, faculty and staff to recommend uniform, equipment and vehicle standards for every tier in the safety model including for police officers, public safety officers, and mental health responders.
-To this end, the University of California, Office of the President (UCOP) formed the Vehicles, Uniforms and Equipment (VUE) workgroup to recommend systemwide guidelines and standards.
+In this work, the UC Community Safety Plan, among other actions, called for the formation of a systemwide workgroup that includes students, faculty and staff to recommend uniform, equipment and vehicle standards for every tier in the safety model including for sworn police officers, public safety officers and mental health responders.
+To this end, the University of California, Office of the President (UCOP) formed the Vehicles, Uniforms and Equipment (VUE) workgroup to recommend systemwide guidelines and standards (please see Appendix A for workgroup membership).

-Systemwide standardization of the visual identification and equipment of public safety personnel is important given that members of the UC community often visit and work at multiple University locations.
-The UC community and nonaffiliates must be able to easily identify safety personnel at any campus or University location, both to ensure that individuals know who to approach in the case of an emergency, but also so that individuals feel welcomed, respected, and are protected from harm.
+The visual identification and equipment of public safety personnel are significant for a number of reasons.
+First, faculty, staff, students and visitors to UC locations must be able to easily identify safety personnel to ensure they know who to approach in the case of an emergency.
+In addition, the uniforms and equipment of public safety personnel can impact the extent to which individuals are and feel welcomed, respected and protected from harm in their communities.

-The VUE workgroup began its work in late October, 2021 with its first workgroup meeting in November.
+The VUE workgroup began its work in late October 2021 with its initial meeting in November.
 The workgroup quickly split into subgroups to analyze current VUE policies and practices at all campus and medical center locations.
-Meeting monthly, the workgroup developed the following guidelines and recommendations through member consensus.
+Meeting monthly, the workgroup developed draft guidelines and recommendations through a model of member consensus.
+Before finalizing the group's recommendations, a draft document was widely circulated and posted for UC community feedback and input.